rifaibassel/OctoFarm-Documentation/src/installation/trying-alpha-versions.md

 The easiest way is to just create an issue on github or pop along to the development channel on discord.

+On github, you can use the labels to filter items that have been reported for the development branch with the "branch: development" label.
+Check to see if your issue has already been reported.
+If it's already there, it would great if you added your log dump to that list.

 [Github Issues](https://github.com/OctoFarm/OctoFarm/issues)

 Alternatively fire and email off to info@notexpectedyet.com but with a github issue you will be notified when the fix hits the development branch.